Metal to Wigner-Mott insulator transition in two-leg ladders

 After the umklapp operator becomes relevant, the even $m$ system will flow to the C1S2 state pictured in Fig.~\ref{fig:WM_defn}(a).
-One can redo the arguments in Appendix \ref{app:most_relevant_operators} that the most relevant possible operators containing $\phi_{\rho-}$ will be $\cos(2\phi_{\rho-})\cos(2\phi_{\sigma-})$ and $\cos(2\phi_{\rho-})\cos(2\theta_{\sigma\pm})$.
-We should thus expect that the subsequent transition where $\phi_{\rho-}$ is pinned will also gap out both spin modes if $m$ is even.
+One can redo the arguments in Appendix \ref{app:most_relevant_operators} to show that the most relevant possible $\mathrm{SU}(2)$ invariant operator containing $\phi_{\rho-}$ will again be the $\sc{O}_{\mathrm{W}}$ term.
+We should thus expect that any subsequent transition where $\phi_{\rho-}$ is pinned will also gap out both spin modes if $m$ is even.
 Alternatively, the spin terms may become marginally relevant and gap out the spin modes before $\phi_{\rho-}$ is pinned.
 The possible transitions out of the C1S2 intermediate state are then either to the fully gapped C0S0 state or to the C1S0 state where the relative charge mode remains gapless.
-This is indeed what was found by D. N. Sheng et. al. \cite{sheng_spin_2009} for the case of $m=2$.
-We note that this means the strong coupling picture shown in Figure \ref{fig:even_odd}(a) will not generically be an accessible phase via the transitions we are discussing, since it has both charge modes gapped but a gapless spin mode.
-To access this phase it is necessary for $q_{F_1}-q_{F_2}$ to be renormalized to a commensurate wavevector so that $\theta_{\rho-}$ can be pinned by another Umklapp operator.
+This is indeed what was found by Sheng \textit{et al}.~\cite{sheng_spin_2009} for the case of $m=2$.
+We note that this means the strong coupling picture shown in Fig.~\ref{fig:even_odd}(a) will not generically be an accessible phase via the transitions we are discussing, since it has both charge modes gapped but a gapless spin mode.
+To access this phase, it is necessary for $q_{F_1}-q_{F_2}$ to be renormalized to a commensurate wavevector so $\theta_{\rho-}$ can be pinned by another umklapp operator.

 Finally, after the umklapp operator becomes relevant for $m$ odd, the system will flow to the C1S0 state with a gapless relative charge mode.
 This is shown as the intermediate phase in Fig.~\ref{fig:WM_defn}(b).
 Alternatively, as discussed above, this state can be accessed for $m$ even by the spin terms becoming marginally relevant before $\phi_{\rho-}$ is pinned.
 The transition out of this state to the fully gapped C0S0 state will be driven by terms proportional to $\cos(2\phi_{\rho-})$, where the coefficient of proportionality will be a function of the pinned total charge and spin modes.

 Ultimately, the transition we are interested in is the metallic C2S2 to WM transition; we will thus not concern ourselves further with the transition to the fully gapped state.